nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

 We can see from the depth histograms that every magnitude group has the same depth distribution pattern which means that our assumption still holds.
 From the magnitude histograms on the second row, at minor earthquake magnitude distribution, we can see that data are absent at a magnitude around 1 and 2.
 That is very suspicious and most probably due to incomplete data records.
-That is probably the reason why we have an unexpected normal distribution on our magnitude data. we can see from another group from light to great earthquake magnitude distribution that the distribution more resembles a power-law distribution.
+That is probably the reason why we have an unexpected normal distribution of our magnitude data. we can see from another group from light to great earthquake magnitude distribution that the distribution more resembles a power-law distribution.
 The apparent normal-like distribution that we see from our initial data is most probably due to missing a big chunk of data on the left side of our distribution.

 I think that is probably all for our today's playthrough with USGS earthquake data catalog.
-I believe it is a nice way to exercise python libraries while acquiring a nice insight into the nature of earthquakes.
-There are so much that we can still do to our data, a few ideas that I will try for the next few weeks are trying to split our dataset into more detailed categories with multiple gaussian fit, and calculating energy release in spatial and temporal perspective.
+I believe it is a nice way to exercise Python libraries while acquiring a nice insight into the nature of earthquakes.
+There is so much that we can still do to our data, a few ideas that I will try for the next few weeks are trying to split our dataset into more detailed categories with multiple Gaussian fit, and calculating energy release in spatial and temporal perspective.
 And I am pretty sure that there is still so much to explore along the way.
 I'll make sure to post my notebook update next week!